This Day In Music: July 30

 July 30, 1986 ~ Indie rock singer, guitarist, keyboardist, songwriter Adam Baldwin born in Dartmouth, Canada ~ Worked with alternative country outfit Gloryhound and with Matt Mays.
 Also released a number of solo recordings, starting with the eponymous Adam Baldwin EP, released in 2013

 July 30, 1981 ~ Jennifer Lee Lindberg, commonly known as indie rock bassist, singer Jenny Lee Lindberg, born in Elko, Nevada, USA ~ Influenced by Tears For Fears, Jah Wobble, Siouxsie & the Banshees.
 Best known as bassist of inde rock band Warpaint.
 Released her Right On solo debut album in 2015.
-Collaborated with Brian Blade, Boom Bip, Viv Albertine, Jimmy Giannopoulos, and others
+Collaborated with Brian Blade, Boom Bip, Viv Albertine, and Jimmy Giannopoulos

 July 30, 1975 ~ Singer, guitarist, songwriter Bob Dylan records Mozambique at Columbia Recording Studio, New York, New York ~ Written by Dylan and Jacques Levy.
 Produced by Don DeVito.
 Included on the 1976 Desire album.
 Released as a single, b/w Oh Sister, it would reach mid-50s on the Billboard Hot 100.
 Some incoprrectly thought the song was in support of Mozambique's newly-found independence after a decade long insurgency war, yet the lyrics don't support such an interpretation